Rachel Sennott: 2021–2024: Transition to feature films

 In 2023, Sennott reunited with Shiva Baby writer-director Emma Seligman to write the teen sex comedy film Bottoms.
 Sennott stars in the film alongside Ayo Edebiri.
 The film premiered at SXSW on March 11, 2023, to critical acclaim.
-The tragicomedy I Used to Be Funny starring Sennott also screened at SXSW.
+She took a starring role in the tragicomedy I Used to Be Funny which was also screened at SXSW.
 Writing on Sennott's performance in her review for The Austin Chronicle, Jenny Nulf said it "is heartbreaking, a tight rope walk between funny and sad that's done gracefully."
+Sennott appeared in Saverio Costanzo's period drama Finally Dawn (2023).

-Sennott also began starring on the HBO drama series The Idol in June 2023.
+Sennott also began starring in a supporting role as a pop star's assistant in the HBO drama series The Idol starring Lily-Rose Depp in June 2023.
 It premiered at the 76th Cannes Film Festival where it was met with highly unfavorable critical reception, though Alex Barasch of The New Yorker commended Sennott as one of its "strong performances."
-Sennott next appeared in the comedy film Susie Searches.

-She appeared in Saverio Costanzo's period drama Finalmente l'alba (Finally Dawn).
 Sennott appeared in the music video for Charli XCX's single "360", released May 10, 2024.

+2025–present: Career expansion

+On March 18, 2024, Deadline reported that Sennott had sold a half-hour comedy pilot to HBO, in which she is set to write, star, and executive produce.
+In September of that year, Deadline reported that the project had been ordered to series.
+On August 26, 2025, Variety reported that the series was titled I Love LA and premiered on HBO on November 2, with episodes airing weekly until the December 21 finale.
+The series starred Sennott, Odessa A'zion and Josh Hutcherson.
+The show follows a codependent friend group as they reunite after time spent apart.

 In 2025, she co-starred in the Katarina Zhu drama film Bunnylovr, which premiered at the 2025 Sundance Film Festival.
 In August 2025, Deadline reported that Sennott is set to co-write a biographical film about "Hollywood madam" Heidi Fleiss, in which Aubrey Plaza is attached to star.

-On March 18, 2024, Deadline reported that Sennott had sold a half-hour comedy pilot to HBO, in which she is set to write, star, and executive produce.
-In September of that year, Deadline reported that the project had been ordered to series.
-On August 26, 2025, Variety reported that the series was titled I Love LA and was set to premiere on HBO on November 2, with episodes to air weekly until the December 21 finale.
-The show will follow a codependent friend group as they reunite after time spent apart.
+Sennott appeared alongside Charli XCX in a Super Bowl commercial directed by Aidan Zamiri for soft-beverage brand Poppi during Super Bowl LX in February 2026.
+The following year she appeared in the mockumentary film The Moment (2026) starring Charli XCX.

+That same year she co-created the Netflix crime comedy series Big Mistakes starring Levy, Taylor Ortega and Laurie Metcalf.
+The series received critical acclaim and was renewed for a second season.

 Personal life

 Sennott splits her time between Los Angeles and New York City.
-Until their separation in 2024, Sennott dated fellow actor Logan Miller.
-Prior to Sennott's relationship with Miller, she was in a relationship with stand-up comedian Stavros Halkias, of Cum Town fame.